slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9762-7/packetizer_raw_output.md

 Clarify that when a new PIO for a prefix is received with the P flag cleared, the prefix MUST be removed from the list (unless another concurrent PIO with the P flag set applies).

+**Severity:** Medium
+  *Basis:* This ambiguity affects when DHCPv6-PD is started or stopped and when REBINDs are triggered, potentially leading to divergent behavior and security concerns.

+**Confidence:** High

 ---

 ## Report 2: 9762-7-2